The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Dried Fruits and Fruit Leathers

-Low-Fat Yogurt and Dairy Products
+Low-Fat Yoghurt and Dairy Products

 When fat is removed, manufacturers often add sugar to improve taste.
 A serving of low-fat flavoured yogurt can contain more sugar than a small chocolate bar.